vivaria/edisonrul.ing/docs/source/cards/a/advance-force.md

 ### Card Rulings

-●The ●You can still Tribute 2 monsters to Tribute Summon a Level 7 or higher monster if you want to.
+●You can still Tribute 2 monsters to Tribute Summon a Level 7 or higher monster if you want to.
 ●Only the controller of “Advance Force” gets the effect.